How To Create a Maven Project In Eclipse?

 </project>

-And the default folder structure will be looking like the below image:
+The default folder structure will look like the below image:

 Modify the pom.xml file with the Latest TestNG and save the file.